TTU Research and Creative Inquiry Day

 Poster Design Workshops: If assistance is needed in putting together posters, the Library hosts workshops on research poster design.
-These workshops will be in the Angelo and Jennette Volpe Library Learning Commons (Room 112) at 11:00 a.m. on the following days:
+The following are the dates and locations:

 Additional information is available at the Library's website or by contacting Holly Mills (Public Services Librarian, Assistant Professor).

 Participants must provide their own tri-fold tabletop poster boards sized at 36 inches x 48 inches for displaying their poster.
 The boards are available in the University Bookstore and at various other retail outlets including Wal-Mart and Staples.

 Poster content should be printed in landscape format as a single printed display to be attached to the tri-fold board.
 Wide-format printers are available in many departments capable of printing 36 inches x 48 inches.
 Please remember that room should be left in the e-file for margins.
 It is recommended that only white backgrounds be used to avoid excessive use of inks.
 An example poster template is available here.
 Only the 36 inches x 48 inches (landscape) template would be appropriate for the poster used for this event.